SamuelEarl/data-science-reference-guide/INSTALL_TENSORFLOW_IN_A_VIRTUAL_ENVIRONMENT_WITH_ANANCONDA.md

 # Install TensorFlow in a virtual environment with Anaconda

-NOTE: Refer to the `HOW_TO_SETUP_DATA_SCIENCE_PROJECTS.md` file for more information on using Anaconda within a virtual environment.
+NOTE: Refer to the `HOW_TO_SETUP_DATA_SCIENCE_PROJECTS.md` file for more information on installing Anaconda, creating a virtual environment, and working with Python inside of VSCode (with or without Python Notebooks).

 ```
 conda create -n tf tensorflow